Pennsylvania Sports Betting

 - Valley Forge

 For some reason, Mohegan Sun Pocono applied for all three licenses but missed the deadline for the package deal.
-So, Mohegan Sun has also applied, but paid $12 million for the fees, and is still waiting on its approval.
+So, Mohegan Sun has also applied, but paid $12 million for the fees.

 Presque Isle Downs applied for online slot play and table games licenses at a cost of $8 million.
 However, the Erie-area casino chose not to apply for a poker license.
-Presque Isle is still waiting for approval.
+The PGCB approved Presque Isle’s interactive licenses at the end of October.
+Online gaming will launch under the BetAmerica brand.

 The final two casinos in Pennsylvania, The Meadows Casino and Lady Luck Nemacolin, have not applied for online gaming licensure and are not expected to do so.
 The Meadows is owned by Penn National, and Lady Luck Nemacolin is operated by Churchill Downs.